 The company primarily serves the healthcare sector, offering solutions to hospitals and clinics to improve patient care and reduce healthcare provider costs.

-Their flagship product, AirVault™, is intended to remove Air-in-Line bubbles from intravenous (IV) infusion therapy, reducing the risk of air embolism and nurse interventions.
+Their flagship product, AirVault™, is designed to remove Air-in-Line bubbles from intravenous (IV) infusion therapy, reducing the risk of air embolism and the need for nurse interventions.

 By working directly with doctors, nurses, and caregivers and learning from their frontline experience, Gasgon Medical is developing specific tools to improve patient experience and clinical outcomes.